palantir/foundry-platform-python/docs/v2/Connectivity/FileImport.md

 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
 # FileImportDisplayName
 display_name = "My file import"
-# List[Union[FileImportFilter, FileImportFilterDict]] | Use filters to limit which files should be imported.
+# List[FileImportFilter] | Use filters to limit which files should be imported.
 Filters are applied in the order they are defined.
 A different ordering of filters may lead to a more optimized import.
 [Learn more about optimizing file imports.](/docs/foundry/data-connection/file-based-syncs/#optimize-file-based-syncs)
 file_import_filters = None
 # FileImportMode
 import_mode = "SNAPSHOT"